Implement the comprehensive college admission strategy that works best for you.

 Complete the financial aid forms

 October is certainly a pivotal month for parents of high school seniors.
 This month marks the opening of the financial aid forms, both the Free Application for Federal Student Aid (FAFSA) and the College Scholarship Service Profile (CSS Profile).
-Families that do not receive any need-based financial aid have argued that the FAFSA and CSS Profile are not worth the bother.
+Families that do not receive any need-based financial aid have argued that the FAFSA and the CSS Profile are not worth the bother.
 However, since merit-based aid is finite and sometimes requires the completion of the forms, it is helpful to do so.
 All accredited colleges utilize the FAFSA, while less than 500 colleges request both the FAFSA and the CSS Profile.
 These forms primarily capture income and asset data to gain a snapshot of your family finances.
 For more information on college funding considerations, please read Strategies for Funding Higher Education.

 Finalize your decision and prepare for the improbable

-Families usually complete their school decisions and deposits by May 1 of the senior year of high school.
+Families usually complete their school decisions and submit deposits by May 1 of the senior year of high school.
 At this point, you might review the net cost of attendance based on the final award letter, the transferability of any dual or AP credits, and the school’s success in work or graduate school placement.
-After the deposit is completed, it is important to thoroughly examine the college’s first semester bill to spot unneeded health insurance charges or other fees that are not applicable.
-Lastly, you will want to consider a healthcare proxy, power of attorney, and Family Education Rights and Privacy Act (FERPA) release in case your student becomes incapacitated before the age of 18.
+After the deposit is submitted, it is important to thoroughly examine the college’s first semester bill to spot unneeded health insurance charges or other fees that are not applicable.
+Lastly, you will want to consider a health care proxy, power of attorney, and Family Education Rights and Privacy Act (FERPA) release in case your student becomes incapacitated before the age of 18.

 This article is for informational purposes only and is not intended as an offer or solicitation for the sale of any financial product or service.
 It is not designed or intended to provide financial, tax, legal, investment, accounting, or other professional advice since such advice always requires consideration of individual circumstances.
 If professional advice is needed, the services of a professional advisor should be sought.
 There is no assurance that any investment, financial, or estate planning strategy will be successful.
 These strategies require consideration for suitability of the individual, business, or investor.Download Article